News / May 23, 2026

 What Weinstein said

-Weinstein says he used to dismiss the topic more strongly, but now thinks the public UFO/UAP narrative may sit on top of at least one denied or special access program.
+Rogan asks Weinstein why his view of UFOs changed.
+Weinstein says he used to dismiss the topic more strongly, and now thinks the public UAP narrative may sit on top of at least one denied or special access program.
+His working set runs wide: U.S. systems, foreign systems, drones, decoys, plasma-like effects, classified work, and some events that stay unresolved.

 The airspace shutdown

+The Senate Commerce Committee put that in sharper language.
 On March 12, 2026, Sen. Maria Cantwell said federal officials had deployed high-energy laser counter-drone systems near El Paso, Fort Hancock, and Santa Teresa, and that the interagency process was "clearly broken."
-Her letter followed a classified briefing involving DoD, DHS, and FAA officials.
+Her letter followed a classified briefing with DoD, DHS, and FAA officials.

 - an abrupt FAA airspace restriction occurred;